 Dr. Nima Sanandaji is president of ECEPR.
 He has written more than a hundred policy papers on subjects ranging from integration and womens career progress to the changing geography of successful enterprise and the future of jobs.
 His work, which includes 18 books, has been quoted in media around the world and translated to several languages.

 Gabriel Heller Sahlgren, Academic Advisor

-Gabriel Heller Sahlgren is academic advisor the ECEPR.
-He is also research director at the Centre for the Study of Market Reform of Education (CMRE), an affiliated research fellow at the Research Institute of Industrial Economics in Stockholm, Sweden, and a PhD student at the London School of Economics.
+Gabriel Heller Sahlgren is academic advisor at ECEPR.
+He is also research director at the Centre for Education Economics (CfEE), an affiliated research fellow at the Research Institute of Industrial Economics in Stockholm, Sweden, and a PhD student at the London School of Economics.
 He is the author of numerous publications on issues relating to applied microeconomics, which have featured in media worldwide.

 Fabian Wallen, Senior Fellow

 Fabian Wallen has written four books and numerous studies on economics and public policy.
 He is a seasoned speaker and has given hundreds of presentations not only in Europe but also in places such as Addis Ababa, Baghdad, Brussels, Beijing, Jakarta and Pyongyang.
 Fabians main focus is on globalization, competitiveness and economic development.

 Hamed Khoramyar has extensive experience from the IT sector, both as an entrepreneur and analysists.
 His focus lies in the way in which IT and automation is forming the future of jobs.
 Hamed has produced a number of reports on IT policy, online security and Internet infrastructure.